davemeneses/launchpad_challenge/README.md

 **Capture a single vote for per email and browser session**

 I set up a MySQL DB using Sequelize to record both the user's email and their vote.
-I chose Sequelize because of it's ability to work both with MySQL and PostgresSQL DBs and the ability to make relational links between tables.
+I chose Sequelize because of it's ability to work both with MySQL and PostgreSQL DBs and the ability to make relational links between tables.
 I ended up not having to do any joins but because of the DB choice it would be easy to implement/scale if we wanted to add more questions/store more information in the future.

 When a user enters their information, selects a framework, and clicks submit several things happen.